appwrite/playground-for-deno/README.md

 1. Clone this repository.
 2. cd into to repository.
 3. Open the mod.ts file found in the root of the cloned repository.
+4. Copy the project_id, emdpoint, secret key from Appwrite Console.
-4. Update project_id, emdpoint, secret key in created above by copying from the console by passing in the API Constructor.
+4. Update project_id, emdpoint, secret key by copied from the console in mod.ts file.
 5. Execute the command `deno run -A mod.ts`
 6. You will see the JSON response in the console.

+### API Covered in Playground.
+* createCollection
+* listCollection
+* addDoc
+* listDoc
+* uploadFile
+* createUser
+* listUser

 ## Contributing